A lot of questions are coming up about packing for a long road trip. Here are the first 10 steps to take for any major road trip with kids.

 9. Pick a Mode of Transportation

 Most kids including mine enjoy riding bikes, riding scooters and even rollerblading.
 You really don’t need to be able to do it all.
 Pick whatever method will be easiest for your kids to get out and explore more.
 We decided on scooters this year because they fold flat and don’t take up a lot of space.
+Check out this guide to the best folding kick scooters for kids before you head off on your next adventure.

 10. Don’t Stress

 You are bound to need something you didn’t pack or forget something you might have wanted.
 Go back to your list and double check that you have the essentials.
 Things like money, cell phones, sunglasses and a bathing suit.
-After that you can always buy a cheap replacement of what you forgot to get you through the trip.
+After that, you can always buy a cheap replacement of what you forgot to get you through the trip.
 The less you pack, the less stressed you will be in the end.
 Trust me.